thuinanutshell/rag-research-assistant/README.md

 | 4 | Retrieval Techniques & Query Engines | Elasticsearch |
 | 5 | Optimization | Pinecone |
 | 6 | Evaluation | Accuracy & Relevance |

+## Notes (Things I find helpful to keep in mind)
+* Web scraping is **extract and download** content from a webpage and the data is saved to the local machine.
+On the other hand, web crawling uses a web scrawler or spider to **index** web pages.